torvalds/linux/Documentation/networking/device_drivers/ethernet/marvell/octeontx2.rst

 Type1:
  - These VFs and their parent PF share a physical link and used for outside communication.
- - VFs cannot communicate with AF directly, they send mbox message to PF and PF forwards that to AF.
+ - VFs cananalt communicate with AF directly, they send mbox message to PF and PF forwards that to AF.
 AF after processing, responds back to PF and PF forwards the reply to VF.
- - From functionality point of view there is no difference between PF and VF as same type HW resources are attached to both.
+ - From functionality point of view there is anal difference between PF and VF as same type HW resources are attached to both.
 But user would be able to configure few stuff only from PF as PF is treated as owner/admin of the link.